-Together they meet with grantees and partners to further the foundation’s goal of improving equity in the United States and around the world.
-They use many public appearances to advocate for the foundation’s issues.
+Along with Bill, she shapes and approves the foundation’s strategies, reviews results, and sets the overall direction of the organization.
+Together, they meet with grantees and partners to further the foundation’s goal of improving equity in the United States and around the world.

-Gates received a bachelor’s degree in computer science and economics from Duke University in 1986 and a master’s in business administration from Duke’s Fuqua School of Business in 1987.
+The second of four children, Melinda grew up in Dallas, Texas.
+She received a bachelor’s degree in computer science and economics from Duke University in 1986 and a master’s in business administration from the Fuqua School of Business in 1987.

-After joining Microsoft in 1987, she distinguished herself as a business leader in the development of many of Microsoft’s multimedia products and was appointed as Microsoft’s general manager of Information Products.
-In 1996, Gates left the organization and since then, has directed her energy toward the nonprofit world.
+After joining Microsoft Corporation that year, she distinguished herself as a leader in the development of multimedia products and was later appointed Microsoft’s general manager of Information Products.
+In 1996, Melinda left Microsoft to focus on her philanthropic work and family.